-Use this guide to see if you are currently eligible for a COVID vaccine and to find out how to get one.
-If you have questions about the vaccination process in Pennsylvania, please call the Pennsylvania Department of Health hotline at 1-877-724-3258.
+Use this guide to find out how to get a vaccine.
+If you have questions about the vaccination process in Pennsylvania, please call the Pennsylvania Department of Health hotline at 877-724-3258.

 If somebody has taken drugs and becomes unresponsive, call 911 immediately.
 These resources are intended for preventive measures only.

-Vaccines are safe and are the best way to protect yourself and those around you from serious illnesses.
+Vaccines are safe and are the best protection from serious illnesses.

-The COVID-19 vaccine — given in two doses two weeks to one month apart depending on the kind you get — can keep you from getting COVID-19, and may even lessen symptoms if you do contract the virus.
+The COVID-19 vaccine can keep you from getting COVID-19, and is supposed to lessen symptoms if you do contract the virus.